 A randomized controlled trial to evaluate AGN1 to prevent secondary hip fractures in osteoporotic women undergoing treatment of index hip fractures.
 Up to 2400 subjects will be randomized between a treatment group and a control group.
 Subjects will be followed for a minimum of 5 years after undergoing hip fracture repair surgery.

-• Subject is a postmenopausal female at least 1-year post menses and at least 65 years of age.
+• Subject is a postmenopausal female at least 1-year post menses and at least 65 years of age and less than 92 years of age.

 • Subject presents with a low-energy index fragility hip fracture in one hip and will undergo surgical repair of the fractured hip.